chrisdsa/Colligo/README.md

+# This is a branch to test Colligo

+Adding a commit with the words fatal and error in the commit message.

 # manifest

 Manage the project's source dependencies by having an XML file describing where to clone / update git repositories to a